How to Compress a Memory Foam Mattress at Home

 You might wonder if it’s possible to compress other types of mattresses.

 If your mattress is another all-foam bed such as a polyfoam or latex mattress, you can compress it; however, if your mattress is innerspring or hybrid, we do not recommend compression as it may damage the coils inside.
+Memory foam mattresses can completely expand between 8 to 72 hours.
+Usually, you can start sleeping on it right away.
+Material damage may occur if your mattress is compressed for more than two weeks.

 Frequently Asked Questions